snowch-notes/data-architecture/README.md

 ## Maintainability

- - What environments do you typically have?
+ - What environments do you need?
 E.g. dev, test, stage, prod